alexban14/Laravel_learnspace/README.md

 ## Configuration

-- change the C:\Windows\System32\drivers\etc\hosts file in order to bind a certain ip to a url for serving your app locally -you can find and change the ip in the Homstead.yaml file
+- Change the C:\Windows\System32\drivers\etc\hosts file in order to bind a certain ip to a url for serving your app locally
+- You can find and change the ip in the Homstead.yaml file
 ex: 192.168.56.56  homestead.test

 ## Terminal commands to run (make sure to run them in powershell for proper outcome)